Engines and onboard systems

 During the webinar, Odin Kwon the Executive Vice President and Chief Technical Officer of Daewoo Shipbuilding and Marine Engineering has shared some insights about the challenges that a fuel as ammonia could face.
 Indeed, such challenges are worth considering and addressing for each different fuel.
 To identify possible deviations, review the effectiveness of prevention, and increase safety operation, the company has run a workshop on risk management.

 While choosing to run a vessel on another fuel, onboard systems, bunkering, and storage must be considered.
 This is true whether vessels are new or retrofitted.
 A change in facilities for embarking and storing new fuel must be on the agenda while density and temperature requirement plays a major role on tank size and specifications.
 Tank size will also influence the capacity of freight that can be carried.
 Fuel tanks are the most difficult component to change during a retrofit process for a dual fuel engine.
-As energy density in fuels differs, tank size must be considered well in advance [exhibit 2].
+As energy density in fuels differs, tank size must be considered well in advance [figure 2].
 For example, ammonia requires more than four times the volume required for oil fuels and requires a pressurised tank.
 LNG or LPG tanks, which are also pressurised, can be easily adapted for ammonia.
 There is also an inherent risk which is related to the specificity of each fuel due to the level of toxicity, inflammability and corrosivity.

 2. Looking forward on the transition pathway